The Ultimate Guide to Coral Bay, Western Australia

 I would recommend having a 4WD so you’ll have more control over your itinerary!

-If you cannot take or hire a 4WD, you can always join a tour that takes you down the tracks.
+If you cannot take or hire a 4WD, you can always join a quad bike tour that takes you down the tracks.
 The downside is that you won’t get as much time to spend on the beach and experiencing the other activities it offers.

 Things to Do in Coral Bay